 Offered: As needed.

-ANTH 325 - Cultures and Environments in South American (4)

-Selected indigenous societies living in South America are examined as they relate to anthropological concerns, including how their cultures reflect adaptation to physical environments as well as particular socio-cultural features.

-Prerequisite: ANTH 101 or consent of department chair.

-Offered: Alternate years.

 ANTH 327 - Peoples and Cultures: Selected Regions (4)

 An ethnographic and historical overview of a geographic region is examined, emphasizing the diversity of cultures and societies.
 Topics may include economic organization, domestic life, religion, migration, colonization or modernization (may be repeated with a change in region).